jasonrandrews/arm-software-developers/content/en/successkits/_index.md

 ---
 tags : ["software tools"]
-title: "Which development tools are provided with Arm Success Kits?"
+title: "Arm Success Kits"
 linkTitle: "Arm Success Kits"
 type: docs
 weight: 10
 description: >
-   Arm Development Tools are provided as Arm Success Kits.
-This article will help understand the components provided therein.
+    Commercial tools sold by Arm are packaged as Arm Success Kits.
+This article explains the 2 types of Success Kits and the included tools.
 ---

+[Arm Success Kits](https://www.arm.com/products/development-tools/success-kits) are a smart way to access licensed tools and models for both hardware and software development.
+Each user has unlimited access to all the licensed tools and models they need for maximum productivity.

+Success Kits keep track of the number of users, not individual tool usage.
+To purchase Arm Success Kits you will need to know how many users will want to use Arm tools.

-## Arm Success Kits
+Success Kits are available as

-[Arm Success Kits](https://www.arm.com/products/development-tools/success-kits) simplify deployment of Arm tools to your organization, enabling users to have unlimited access to the component tools provided.
-They are available as Software Success Kits (SSK) and Hardware Success Kits (HSK).
+  - **Software Success Kits (SSK)**: includes all of the software development tools provided by Arm.
+  - **Hardware Success Kits (HSK)**: includes SSK as well as additional tools for IP configuration and evaluation.

 Software Success Kits contain all of the tools Arm provides for developing and running code for your target